Rebecca Latham

-Rebecca Latham (born 23 June 1997) is an American volleyball player, originally from Austin, Texas, who has played in Italy and is currently playing in South Korea.
+Rebecca Latham (born June 23, 1997) is an American volleyball player, originally from Austin, Texas, United States who has played in Italy, South Korea and is currently playing in Turkey for Göztepe.

-She currently plays for Hwaseong IBK Altos in the Korean V-League.
+Early years

-Rebecca began playing volleyball at the age of 8, and continued training and competing at McNeil High School and Austin Junior Volleyball Club in Austin, Texas.
-She was later recruited to play for University of Denver where she played as an Opposite for all four years during college.
+Latham began playing volleyball at the age of eight, and continued training and competing at McNeil High School and Austin Junior Volleyball Club in Austin, Texas.
+She was later recruited to play for University of Denver, where she played as an Opposite in the Denver Pioneers for all four years during her college education.

-After graduation, Rebecca signed with Top Volley srl and began her professional career.
+Club career

+After graduation, Latham played for Futura Giovani Busto Arsizio in Italy,n, Hwaseong IBK Altos in South Korea, ASP Thetis, AO Markopoulo Revoil and Athletes Unlimited Pro League in Greece, Mets de Guaynabo in Puerto Rico, and lastly, Incheon Heungkuk Life Pink Spiders again in South Korea.
+In June 2026, she moved to Turkey, and joined the İzmir-based club Göztepe to play in the 2026–27 Turkish Women's Volleyball League.